Bayle Museum: History

 Archaeological surveys that were done in the area have concluded that the original stonework of the structure dates back to the 12th century, when the building, it is thought, served as a gatehouse to a wooden castle built by William le Gros in 1143, although much remains unknown about the building's history before the early 14th century.
 In the 14th century the Bayle Gate was converted into a gatehouse to Bridlington Priory.
 The gatehouse housed a porter (who collected tolls for entrance to the priory markets) and an almoner (who distributed food and ale to the poor of Bridlington).

 Historical usage

 Since the dissolution of the monasteries by Henry VIII, the Bayle Gate has seen many uses.
 These have included a prison, a court for the town, a schoolroom, a garrison for Napoleonic soldiers and a town hall.

 Modern usage

-Today, the Bayle Museum is used as a museum and a meeting room for the Lords Feoffees.
+Today, the Bayle Museum is used as a museum and a meeting room for the Lords Feoffees, who administer a local charity.